This new development will ask buyers to invest in a fund to give back to the community

 “Brooklyn is gentrifying very rapidly, and real estate developers are everywhere,” says Cecilia Clarke, president and CEO of the Brooklyn Community Foundation.
 “I think a lot of people have spoken about, ‘How can developers give back?’ or, ‘Do developers support their community?’
 Usually, honestly, my answer has been ‘no’—we haven’t really partnered closely with developers.
 And so this is an opportunity for a developer to kind of break out and say, ‘Well, we’ve created a model that we think could work that would sincerely give back to the community.'”

 Alloy Development has worked in Dumbo for the last 13 years; the cofounders themselves live in the neighborhood and realized that some people moving into new developments want to be part of the community and help support positive change in areas ranging from justice reform to immigration rights and education.
 In the new fund, a committee of building residents will choose local nonprofits to support, with guidance from the Brooklyn Community Foundation.
 By creating a structured process, the developers believe that people who are interested in supporting the community will be more likely to actually act.
-“I think an organized infrastructure around a common value set has a more purposeful outcome,” says Alloy Development CEO Jared Delle Valle.
+“I think an organized infrastructure around a common value set has a more purposeful outcome,” says Alloy Development CEO Jared Della Valle.
 “Providing the structure, providing the meetings.
 As individuals, it’s easy for life to happen.
 But as a collective, I think people end up participating and engaging more, voicing their opinion, and actually having a vehicle to achieve their goals.”

 The projects will be located throughout the borough, rather than only Dumbo, which is both a relatively small neighborhood and already wealthy.
 (While expensive development throughout Brooklyn has led to displacement of black and Hispanic residents over the past couple of decades, according to a report earlier this year from the National Community Reinvestment Coalition, Dumbo itself was mostly an industrial neighborhood, where old warehouses and factories were transformed into pricey lofts.)
 The developers wanted the fund to have the flexibility to work on issues throughout the broader area.